-■ To prevent an accident or injury when inspecting under the hood of your vehicle

-- If steam is seen coming from under the hood, do not open the hood until the steam has subsided.
-The engine compartment may be very hot, causing serious injury such as burns. - Keep hands and clothing away from the fan and other belts while the engine is running. - Do not loosen the coolant reservoir cap while the engine and radiator are hot. - Serious injury, such as burns, may result from hot coolant and steam released under pressure.
+- To prevent an accident or injury when inspecting under the hood of vour vehicle - If steam is seen coming from under the hood, do not open the hood until the steam has subsided.
+The engine compartment may be very hot, causing serious injury such as burns. - Keep hands and clothing (especially a tie, a scarf or a muffler) away from the fan and belts.
+Failure to do so may cause the hands or clothing to be caught, resulting in serious injury. - Do not loosen the coolant reservoir cap while the engine and radiator are hot. - Serious injury, such as burns, may result from hot coolant and steam released under pressure.